6 genius ways to use student-paced Nearpod lessons

 Duplicate to Differentiate

 Differentiation can be intimidating, but the hard part shouldn’t be delivering differentiated content to your students.
-To easily administer differentiated instruction or practice, you can leverage Nearpod’s student-paced mode to enhance your classroom differentiation:
+To easily administer differentiated instruction or practice, you can leverage Nearpod’s student-paced mode to enhance your classroom differentiation.

 Offering several adaptions of a lesson is #TeacherGoals.
 Ex: baseline lesson, remediation, and enrichment lesson.
-Nearpod has over 7,500 ready-to-run standards-aligned customizable lessons.
+Nearpod has over 7,500 pre-made standards-aligned customizable lessons.
 Filtering your needs in the Lesson Library by subject, resource, grade, and standards.
 The best part – once you download your Nearpod lesson, you can edit!

 Nearpod offers the option to ‘Duplicate’ each lesson.
 Consider duplicating